Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 In particular, the streets of Nguyen Hoang and Nguyen Phuc Chu are well-known as the areas with the most lanterns in Hoi An.
 You can easily see colourful lanterns hanging almost covering the streets.
 At the same time, this area also has many shops selling Hoi An lanterns.
 You can not be able to imagine how many types of lanterns there are without seeing Hoi An Lantern street.

-For the people of Hoi An, lanterns carry more spiritual values than material and aesthetic values.
-The lighting of all lanterns at Hoi An Full Moon Festival carries a very important meaning.
-They believe that lanters symbolize luck, happiness and peace.
+For the people of Hoi An, lanterns have more spiritual values than material and aesthetic values.
+Lighting all lanterns at the Hoi An Full Moon Festival has a very important meaning.
+They believe that lanterns symbolize luck, happiness, and peace.

 A household making lanterns in Hoi An Ancient Town

-If you want to buy Hoi An lanterns as souvenirs, come to Hoi An Lantern street.
+Come to Hoi An Lantern Street if you want to buy Hoi An lanterns as souvenirs.
 You can be assured of the quality of lanterns when you buy them here, where many household businesses make lanterns.

 Conclusion

 Above is the sharing about Hoi An from a Hoi An local.
 Hoping that our share will make you feel excited for your upcoming trip to Hoi An during the Hoi An Full Moon Festival.
-If you have a chance to visit Hoi An, let us know about your experience down below the comments.
+If you have a chance to visit Hoi An, let us know about your experience in the comments below.